A gunman in New Zealand kills 2 people hours ahead of first game in Women's World Cup

 Coster said the officer who was shot was taken to a nearby hospital in critical condition, had stabilized, and was expected to undergo surgery Thursday.
 He said the others had injuries ranging from moderate to critical.
 It wasn’t immediately clear if all those injured had been shot.

+“It’s sad that it’s normal for us (Americans) to see something like this on the news,” she added.

-Tourism New Zealand canceled a media welcome party that was to have been held Thursday afternoon at a location within the cordoned-off area.
+Tourism New Zealand canceled a media welcome party that was to have been held Thursday afternoon at a location within the cordoned-off area downtown.

 Perry reported from Wellington, New Zealand.